-Emerging Minds develops resources to help workers who support children's social and emotional wellbeing and their families and communities.
-These resources include things like podcasts, videos, written resources and online e-learning courses.
+Emerging Minds develops resources for families, and to help workers support children's social and emotional wellbeing, their families and communities.
+These resources include things like podcasts, videos, written resources and online courses.
 You can take a look at some of these resources on our website at emergingminds.com.au.